Caffeine During Pregnancy: How Much is Safe?

 More research is needed but the study’s authors think that expectant mothers should avoid caffeine while pregnant.
 The full study is published in the Journal of Endocrinology.

 Caffeine, Pregnancy, and Childhood Obesity

-A recent study linked caffeine consumption by pregnant mothers with increased risk of childhood obesity.
+Another study linked caffeine consumption by pregnant mothers with an increased risk of childhood obesity.

 The researchers believe this occurs because…

 Brain functions have increasingly been shown to have an important role in regulating appetite and other metabolic processes.
 Caffeine, a neural stimulant, can alter fetal brain development impacting normal neural transmission vital to normal brain function, thus metabolic processes.